-The best way to buy life insurance for parents is to speak to an independent life insurance specialist, such as LifeSearch as they can search the whole market for you as well as provide tailored advice.
-Additionally, LifeSearch can help to complete the application forms, chase the insurance company on your behalf as well as offering up to £100 cashback when you buy a policy.
+The best way to buy life insurance for parents is to speak to an independent life insurance specialist, such as LifeSearch* as they can search the whole market for you as well as provide tailored advice.
+Additionally, LifeSearch can help to complete the application forms, chase the insurance company on your behalf as well as offer up to £100 cashback when you buy a policy.

 Simply complete this short form* for a callback at a time that suits you.
 Alternatively, you could use an online comparison site, but remember that online comparison sites cannot provide tailored advice and so you'll need to know the type of cover you need as well as the amount.